CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 By default, the root account cannot use SSH to log in.

-You can configure the root account to use SSH to log into the switch and either use:
+You can configure the root account to use SSH to log into the switch and use:
 - A password
 - A public key or any allowed mechanism that is *not* a password and not keyboardinteractive.
 This is the default setting.
+- A set of commands defined in the `authorized_keys` file.

 {{< tabs "TabID118 ">}}
 {{< tab "NVUE Commands ">}}